justanothercloudguy-hue/aws-secure-infrastructure-project/docs/architecture-decisions.md

 ## Decision: VPC CIDR 10.0.0.0/16

 This CIDR was recommended in the project checklist.
 At the time of Build 1 I followed it without fully understanding why.
-What I know now is that 10.0.0.0 is a private IP range that doesn't route on the public internet, and /16 gives the VPC 65,536 IP addresses — large enough to support multiple subnets across availability zones without running out of space.
+What I know now is that 10.0.0.0 is a private IP range that doesn't route on the public internet, and /16 gives the VPC 65,536 IP addresses large enough to support multiple subnets across availability zones without running out of space.

 ---

 ## Decision: Two Availability Zones

 Resources were deployed across two availability zones to provide high availability and fault tolerance.
-If one AZ experiences an outage, traffic and workloads can continue running in the second AZ without interruption.
-Two AZs was the most cost effective approach for this — enough redundancy for a production-style setup without the added expense of a third AZ.
+So if incase one AZ experiences an outage, traffic and workloads can continue running in the second AZ without interruption.
+I thought just sticking with two AZs was the most cost effective approach for this enough redundancy for a production-style setup without the added expense of a third AZ.